 For the Independence day celebration, we usually gather for flag hoisting at housing societies, apartments, colonies, and residential complexes.
-Which is followed by National anthem, the question here is, should we play or sing our national anthem?
+This is followed by the National anthem, the question here is, should we play or sing our national anthem?

 I live in a building, it was 8.30 am, I came out of the shower in a towel, and here starts the loudspeaker from nearby premise playing Jan Gan Man.
 I stood there, while my two-year kid is pulling me through my towel, asking me to come and play with him, I somehow managed.

 While I was dressing up to rush at the flag hoisting ceremony at my building compound, here plays the Indian national anthem on a loudspeaker from another society nearby, but it stopped after 5 seconds, then after waiting for few seconds they started again and stopped after 5 seconds.